ATM90E32 Power Sensor

 • phase_a (Optional): The configuration options for the 1st phase.

-• voltage (Optional): Use the voltage value of this phase in V (RMS).
+• voltage (Optional): Use the voltage value of this phase in volts (RMS).
 All options from Sensor.

 • current (Optional): Use the current value of this phase in amperes.
 All options from Sensor.